Naatu Kozhi Chicken kuzhambu is a delicious village style chicken curry made with authentic spices, Chicken and coconut paste.

-How to prepare Country chicken curry
+How to prepare Nattu Kozhi Kulambu

-3) Next add in tomato and cook until it becomes soft .Once the tomato is cooked add in the pressure cooked chicken pieces along with the water.
-Along with this add in the spice powders.
-Chilli powder, coriander powder Garam Masala Powder and Salt.
+Next, add tomato and cook until it becomes soft.
+Once the tomato is cooked add the pressure-cooked chicken pieces along with the water.
+Along with this add the spice powders.
+Chilli powder, coriander powder, Garam Masala Powder, and Salt.

 Tips & Variations